hackerman008/Control_Framework/ReadMe.markdown

 # **Disclaimer**

-This software is provided for use by red teamers and penetration testers.
-It should not be used for illegal activities or in an environment without authorization.
+This software is intended for use by red teamers and penetration testers.
+It must not be used for illegal activities or in environments without proper authorization.